hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 User needs to download the html file and the related javascript files into a folder locally on their machine and then User needs to load the index.html page provided by this logic.
-Inturn it will list the vac centers where vaccines are available, for the specified state/states.
+Inturn it will list the vac centers where vaccines are available, for the specified state and date.

-TODO: The state and date needs to be edited in the code for now, this will be changed to user selectable.
+NOTE: This is a syncronised serialised version, so it takes more time to show the results of the search.

 Single file version